 Nursing Homes located in Carbon County

 The following nursing home facilities are located in Carbon County, Pennsylvania.
-Before placing a loved one at a facility, you should always visit and compare several homes to see which facility is the best fit for their needs.
+Before placing a loved one at a facility, you should always visit and compare several homes to see which facility is the fit for their needs.
 Additionally, you can research a nursing home’s quality at Medicare’s website to see how it compares with other homes in the region.

 Weatherwood Nursing Home And Rehab Ctr